sblauth/cashocs/demos/documented/optimal_control/demo_05_coupled_problems_monolithic/demo_05_coupled_problems_monolithic.md

     e2 = inner(grad(z), grad(q))*dx + y*q*dx - v*q*dx
     e = e1 + e2

-Note, that we can only have one state equation as we also have only a single state variable, namely "state", and the number of state variables and state equations has to coincide.
+Note, that we can only have one state equation as we also have only a single state variable `state`, and the number of state variables and state equations has to coincide.

 Moreover, we define the boundary conditions for the components as